packagist/private-packagist-docs/docs/conductor/getting-started.md

 To use Conductor:

-- You need to be approved for early access to conductor.
-[Join to the waitlist](http://packagist.com.lo/features/conductor) and wait for approval.
+- You need to be approved for early access to Conductor.
+[Join to the waitlist](/features/conductor) and wait for approval.
-- You need a Private Packagist trial or subscription (Cloud or Self-Hosted).
+- You need a Private Packagist trial or subscription on the cloud plan.
 - You need to add a workflow to your Continuous Integration platform to run Composer updates, described below.

-## First steps
+## Add packages to update automatically

-Once you have a Private Packagist Subscription and Conductor is enabled for your subscription, log into your Private Packagist organization and click on the "Updates" tab in the main navigation.
+Once you have a Private Packagist organization and Conductor is enabled for you, log into your Private Packagist organization and click on the "Updates" tab in the main navigation.

-Conductor will list packages:
- - added to Private Packagist via synchronization
- - having a composer.lock file commited to the repository
+Conductor will manage dependencies for packages added to Private Packagist [via synchronization](/features/integration-github-bitbucket-gitlab.md) that have a composer.lock file committed to the repository.
- - having the Private Packagist repository added to the composer.json

 If you do not see your package, follow the instructions on your organization page to add the custom repository to the composer.json of your package.

-Most convenient way to set up Conductor is to configure your CI in the Private Packagist UI.
-The manual steps are outlined below:

 ## Create a workflow on your CI

 ### GitHub Actions

-Create a new GitHub Actions workflow in `.github/workflows/dependency-update.yaml` of your package repository using the template below:
+Create a new GitHub Actions workflow in `.github/workflows/dependency-update.yaml` of your GitHub repository using the template below:

 CONDUCTOR_GITHUB_ACTIONS_WORKFLOW

 1. Adjust the PHP Version used in the "Install PHP" step
 2. Commit and push the workflow to your main branch of your package repository
-3. Review the steps to commit and push to your repository

 Create a secret `COMPOSER_AUTH` with the Composer authentication configuration [as described here](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#authentication-using-the-composer-auth-environment-variable) to access Private Packagist.
 We recommend to create a dedicated authentication token with update access.
 You can copy and paste the contents for the secret from the Private Packagist UI while creating the token in "Settings" -> "Authentication Tokens".
 Remove the single quotes around the value.